lgraff/lgraff-12704_Final_Project/index.md

   Figure 6.
 Inner structure of DHT11 Temperature and Humidity Module.
 Source: Reference 12
 </p>

 As we can see, the module has its own ADC, and it also saves the transfer function.
-Because of this, its output is already the form of temperature and humidity values.
+Because of this, its output is already the temperature and humidity values.

 *Specifications*